21 Great Pieces of Advice for This Year’s College Graduates

 (And for those who have been down this path before, there’s a lot of “wish-someone-had-told-me-that-when-I-was-starting-out” going around, too.)

 The world of work awaits them with eager arms.
-Our nation needs their energy and their ideas — our companies need their hard work, their best efforts and their most thoughtful contributions.
+Our nation needs their energy and their ideas — our companies need their hard work, their best efforts, their most thoughtful contributions.

-Here’s some smart advice from a range of people who know a few things:
+Here’s some smart advice from a range of people who want the best for today’s new college grads:

 1.)
 “Work hard, ask questions of your boss when you have them, be responsible, and make an effort to get along with all.
 If you do those things alone, you are on your way to success.
 If you go the extra mile on a consistent basis — even better.”